bakpakin/Fennel/style.md

 The above sections consist mostly of rules which apply to lisps in general, but the sections below apply to Fennel-specific features.

-You can write object-oriented code with Fennel, but avoid carrying over habits from object-oriented languages.
+You can write object-oriented code with Fennel, but avoid uncritically carrying over habits from object-oriented languages.
 Consider the different aspects of "OOP" independently and use only the ones that make sense for the context.
 For instance, encapsulation is great and should be used everywhere, while inheritance is usually a mistake--at the very least inheritance should not be inseparably linked to classes.
 Polymorphism can be useful at times but